In this section

 Dr. Talano estimates that at least five patients a year seen at Children's will be eligible for the treatment.
 In addition, given that fewer than 30 hospitals in the country are approved to offer it, more patients may be referred from other areas.

-Children who might qualify for CAR-T therapy should be referred as early as possible.
-“The CAR-T protocol requires that patients are stable enough to have a central line implanted to collect the cells,” Dr. Talano explained.
+Children who might qualify for CAR T-cell therapy should be referred as early as possible.
+“The CAR T-cell protocol requires that patients are stable enough to have a central line implanted to collect the cells,” Dr. Talano explained.
 “It also takes several weeks to manufacture the cells (at Novartis) and these children are fragile and often quite ill.
 So there’s a very small window of opportunity.”